 Option 1 is Strip Transplantation: traditional method that removes a slice of skin from the back of your head.
 Several technicians will then remove the hair follicles from the strip of skin.
 The follicles are later implanted by multiple technicians working with the surgeon.
 The procedure will usually start at 7am and finish by 5pm.

-Advantage: possibility to harvest 3,000 grafts in a single visit.
-A patient with extensive hair loss may require multiple treatments spaced 12 months apart.
-Has a lower cost as compared to the Follicular Unit Extraction (FUE) procedure.
+Advantage: possibility to harvest 3,000+ grafts in a single visit.
+Has a lower cost as compared to the Follicular Unit Excision (FUE) procedure.

 Disadvantage: a visible linear scar on the back of the head (donor area).
 Reported complications include bleeding, folliculitis, infection, wound dehiscence or necrosis, numbness, persistent pain, postoperative pain, suture extrusion, keloid and hypertrophic scar, donor hair effluvium, hiccups, and arteriovenous fistula (Kerure AS, Patwardhan N. Complications in Hair Transplantation.
 J Cutan Aesthet Surg.
 2018;11(4):182–189. doi:10.4103/JCAS.JCAS_125_18).

-Option 2 is FUE (Follicular Unit Excision): new method that uses manual tools or the ARTAS robot to harvest follicles.
+Option 2 is FUE (Follicular Unit Excision): new method that uses the ARTAS iX robot in conjunction with Dr. Melamed to harvest follicles.
 No strip of skin is removed, therefore there is no linear scar.
 Instead each follicular unit is removed individually (see video below).
-Dr. Melamed recommends Follicular Unit Extraction (FUE) as the method of choice, and uses the ARTAS iX robotic system.
+Dr. Melamed recommends FUE as the method of choice, and uses the ARTAS iX robotic system.
 The FUE procedure eliminates the linear scar seen in the FUT procedure.
 Read more here at the ISHRS website.

-Advantage with ARTAS iX: no linear scar, and the possibility to harvest 2,000 grafts in a single procedure.
+Advantage with ARTAS iX: no linear scar, and the possibility to harvest as many as 3,000 grafts in a single procedure.
 A patient with extensive hair loss may require multiple treatments spaced 6-8 months apart.
-Has a faster recovery time as compared to the FUT procedure.
+The procedure has a faster recovery time as compared to the strip procedure described above.

-Disadvantage with ARTAS iX: in most cases we are unable to harvest more than 2,000 grafts in a single procedure.
+Disadvantage with ARTAS iX: able to harvest up to 3,000 grafts in a single procedure.
 Possible complications include hypopigmentation, acute effluvium, buried grafts, keloid/hypertrophic scar, epithelial cyst, necrosis, numbness and persistent pain (Kerure AS, Patwardhan N. Complications in Hair Transplantation.
 J Cutan Aesthet Surg.
 2018;11(4):182–189. doi:10.4103/JCAS.JCAS_125_18).

 It is important to understand your hair loss solutions and to carefully weigh your options.
 Each treatment option, including hair transplants are appropriate for the right person.
 The only way to determine an appropriate hair restoration solution is to obtain as much information as possible, and to consults with Dr. Melamed.
 The ARTAS iX has been a revolutionary addition to our practice, and the results speak for itself.